IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/pie-chart.md

 Legends are used to show information about each point, to know about its contribution towards the total sum.
 You can collapse the point using legend click.

-In order to display a legend next to the pie chart component an ItemLegend needs to be created and assigned to the `Legend` property.
+In order to display a legend next to the pie chart an ItemLegend needs to be created and assigned to the `Legend` property.
 The `LegendLabelMemberPath` can then be used to specify which property on your data model it will use to display inside the legend for each pie slice.

 Additionally you can use the `LegendItemTemplate` and `LegendItemBadgeTemplate` properties and the various font properties on ItemLegend to further customize the look of the legend items.